skalou/VtolVR-Skalou-HORNET/README.md

    [Discord-Flight Suit](https://discord.com/channels/1410252871433453684/1439421813640794244/1439421839137837057)

 	```
 	suitColor = (0.1646613, 0.1646613, 0.1646613)
 	vestColor = (0.773757, 0.6258824, 0)
 	gSuitColor = (0.773757, 0.6258824, 0)
 	strapsColor = (0.5186933, 0.5186933, 0.5186933)
    ```

-  NOTE!!!!
-Only put the Suit Color, Vest Color, gSuit Color, and Strap color on  to a Pilot you have already created in game.
+  [!NOTE] Only put the Suit Color, Vest Color, gSuit Color, and Strap color on  to a Pilot you have already created in game.

 ### Replace the needed files with UABEAvalonia: